opendocsg/slw-judgments-backfill/2015_SGHC_63/report.md

 156    Third, Boustead states that “[i]n relation to the alleged deficiency of Boustead’s pleadings on

-Libyan law, it is also trite that matters of law need not be pleaded”. [note: 85] However, it is well established that foreign law is required to be pleaded and proved as a fact: _EFT Holdings, Inc and another v Marinteknik Shipbuilders (S) Pte Ltd and another_ [2014] 1 SLR 860 at [56].
+Libyan law, it is also trite that matters of law need not be pleaded”. [note: 85] However, it is well established that foreign law is required to be pleaded and proved as a fact: _EFT Holdings, Inc and another v Marinteknik Shipbuilders (S) Pte Ltd and another_ <span class="citation">[2014] 1 SLR 860</span> at [56].
 Otherwise, the court treats the case as a purely domestic one and applies Singapore law.

 157    Fourth, Boustead states that “[i]n any event, ABC was not prejudiced in any way, and was given ample opportunity to address this point, by way of the Joint English Law Experts Report,